robnob/AWS_Fundamentals-Addressing_Security_Risk/README.md

 Different ways to improve the security of the VPC:

 1. Using NACL's
-2. Using Security Groups which act as firewalls for Amazon EC2
+3. Using Security Groups which act as firewalls for Amazon EC2
-3. Between VPC's: Private Links
+4. Between VPC's: Private Links

+Two types of ednpoints:
+* Interface Endpoints: provide private connectivity to services powered by PrivateLink (AWS services, your own services or SaaS solutions)
+* Gateway Endpoints: Only for AWS Services, inlcuding DynamoDB and S3, they will add an entry to your route table you selected.

 <p align="center">
   <img src="https://github.com/robnob/AWS_Fundamentals-Addressing_Security_Risk/blob/main/Private_Link.JPG" width="700" title="Private_Link">